-'Dear Sir Madam' is an out-of-date, old-styled, or the most common salutation utilized to start a conversation in professional business emails.
-There are many reasons why you should skip it for a while — Firstly, in today's digitally connected world, determining who you're emailing is easier than ever.
+'Dear Sir or Madam' is an out-of-date, old-styled, or the most common salutation utilized to start a conversation in professional business emails.
+There are a lot of reasons why you should skip it for a while — Firstly, in today's digitally connected world, determining who you're emailing is easier than ever.
 Secondly, the gender of the recipient may not be reflected in this greeting.
 Ultimately, it's a little hazy and sloppy.
-Also, if you want to learn more about the individual you are emailing, you can use social media platforms such as LinkedIn, Google, or the company's website.
+Also, if you want to learn more about the individual to whom you are sending an email, you can use social media platforms such as LinkedIn, Google, or the company's website.

 These common letter greetings should be avoided because it is always preferable to address the letter to the recipient by name.
 There's a negligible reason not to know who you're writing to nowadays with the Internet!